cloudmesh-community/fa18-516-17/project-report/report.md

 ### Hive

-*Since its incubation in 2008, Apache Hive is considered the defacto standard for interactive SQL queries over petabytes of data in Hadoop.
-Data analysts use Hive to query, summarize, explore and analyze that data, then turn it into actionable business insight* [@fa18-516-17-apachehive].
+>"Since its incubation in 2008, Apache Hive is considered the defacto standard for interactive SQL queries over petabytes of data in Hadoop.
+Data analysts use Hive to query, summarize, explore and analyze that data, then turn it into actionable business insight" [@fa18-516-17-apachehive].

 Hive works well with HDFS because it organizes the data into databases, tables, buckets and clusters.
 Partitioning and bucketing these tables allows for efficient storage and data retrieval.
 This abstract structure allows the system to only load the relevant parts of the table during query processing.
 Querying less data results in faster query execution times [@fa18-516-17-hiveorganization].